masak/alma/ROADMAP.md

 * The big focus is [quasi unquotes](https://github.com/masak/007/issues/30), a big part of making simple macros work as expected.
 The champion on this one is **masak**.
-* Operators need to become less string-based and instead [have names that are identifiers](https://github.com/masak/007/issues/82).
-This will likely simplify a number of other things in the parser.
 * We want [a `.detach()` operation on Qtrees](https://github.com/masak/007/issues/62).
 * Also want to close [a philosophical